cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 - pseudo parameters can be used at any time and are enabled by default (i.e. `AWS::AccountId`)

 ### Mappings
-- mappings are fixes variables within the CF template
+- mappings are fixed variables within the CF template
 - handy to differentiate bw different envs, regions, AMI types, etc
 - all values are hardcoded within the template
 - great for when you know in advance all of the values that are available